 Work out a monitoring system that fits your system.
-Weighing can be timed to coincide with other routine procedures, and measuring just a few times through the rearing phase will provide enough information to monitor progress.
+Weighing can be timed to coincide with other routine procedures and measuring just a few times through the rearing phase will provide enough information to monitor progress.
 As a minimum, aim to measure each individual calf at:

-- · Birth of purchase
+Birth or purchase

-- Weaning
+Weaning

-- Sale
+Sale

-Birth weight or purchase weight should be recorded as this will create a baseline figure to calculate DLWG.
+Birth weight or purchase weight should be recorded as this will create a baseline figure to calculate DLWG